KirillSavchuk42/first_session_task/README.md

 There is a graph showing the Average length of players first session.

-Data for graph placed in data/player_events.csv
+To configure the database create .env file from .env.example Data for graph placed in data/player_events.csv

 Screenshot with result: ![result_screenshot.png](media/result_screenshot.png)